5 Types of Bank Accounts You Didn’t Even Know You Needed

 No-penalty CD: The CD that doesn’t judge you

-Like regular CDs, the no-penalty version locks in your money at a higher-than-standard-savings-account interest rate for a set period of time -- as in the case of both Ally's and CIT's, 11 months.
-(CIT, by the by, requires a minimum-opening deposit of $1,000; Ally doesn't require one at all.)
+Like regular CDs, the no-penalty version locks in your money at a higher-than-standard-savings-account interest rate for a set period of time.
 Just put your money in, wait 11 months, and get more money in the end.

 But!
 While the traditional CD punishes you for an early withdrawal, the no-penalty CD doesn't.
 If you have a sudden, urgent desire to withdraw some or all of your money after about, say, three months, you're cool.
 You don’t lose any money.
-The one big rule both the Ally and CIT accounts have is that you can't make any withdrawals in the first six days.
+Typically, you just can't make any withdrawals in the first six days.

 ANY kind of savings account